The Inertial Spin Model of flocking with position-dependent forces: Inertial Spin model with external position-dependent forces

 \subsection{The original ISM}

 Let us first introduce the original \ac{ISM} and then our proposal to include position-dependent forces.
-For what follows, it is convenient to derive the \ac{ISM} using the velocity of the $i$-th particle $\vv_i$ and its canonical conjugate, instead of orientation and spin.
+For what follows, it is convenient to derive the \ac{ISM} using the velocity of the $i$-th particle $\vv_i$ and its canonical conjugate, instead of following the original presentation \cite{attanasi_information_2014, Cavagna2014, cavagna_physics_2018} employing orientation and spin.
 We do not consider speed fluctuations, so that a set of hard constraints

 will be imposed.
 Note however that $\vv_i$ is treated as an internal \emph{canonical coordinate,} and completely unrelated, as far as the Hamiltonian formalism is concerned, to the usual mechanical momentum.
 Its canonical momentum, which we call $\vw_i$, is defined by